Fence Installation & Replacement Cost Guide for Sacramento Homeowners (2026)

 Materials Are Not Just Style

 Wood fences are common and flexible, but Sacramento sun and irrigation overspray can shorten their life.
 Vinyl can reduce maintenance but may not fit every neighborhood.
-Metal and ornamental fencing work well for visibility, pools, and certain front yard conditions, but privacy is different.
+Metal and ornamental fencing work well for visibility, pools, and certain front-yard conditions, but privacy is different.

 Ask your contractor about: